Updated on 10/22/2021

 Some people may pick their skin out of boredom, displeasure at blemishes, and in some cases, as a result of depression.
 If a person is triggered to pick their skin as a result of physical conditions, like acne, consulting a dermatologist may be the best option.
 However, if the obsessive compulsive habit is triggered by depression or anxiety, it is advisable to speak with a mental health expert

 Many individuals dealing with excoriation skin picking disorder tend to avoid seeking help from an expert because they feel shame about their condition and skin lesions.
 At the same time, others may not see skin picking as being serious enough to warrant seeking medical help.

 Additionally, medication that helps ease anxiety and stress may also be prescribed by an in-person or online psychiatrist in order to deal with the triggers that cause repetitive skin picking behaviors.
-There are several psychotherapeutic approaches and interventions available to reduce the symptoms and repair the damage caused by the disorder, such as cognitive behavioral therapy, which helps people understand the relationship between their thoughts, feelings, behaviors, and their mental health.
+There are several psychotherapeutic approaches and interventions available to reduce the symptoms and repair the skin damage caused by the disorder, such as cognitive behavioral therapy, which helps people understand the relationship between their thoughts, feelings, behaviors, and their mental health.
 Behavioral therapy for skin picking disorder often involves a level of habit reversal training, which can effectively help put a stop to problematic repetitive behaviors.
 Additionally, medication that helps ease anxiety and stress may also be prescribed by professionals in order to deal with the triggers that cause repetitive skin picking behaviors.